Deep Regression on Manifolds: A 3D Rotation Case Study: Discussion

 \section{Discussion}

 In this section, we try to derive some general insights from the results of our experiments.

-We globally observed through our experiments better results achieved with \emph{Procrustes} and \emph{6D} mappings than with the ones based on quaternion and rotation vectors.
-These findings are consistent with the theory developed in section~\ref{sec:mapping_manifold} about what properties should satisfy a differentiable mapping onto a manifold to enable proper training.

-In the camera localization experiment, the drop of performance observed with \emph{quaternion} mapping when switching from the original PoseNet loss~\eqref{eq:posenet_original_loss} to a well-defined loss on the rotation space~\eqref{eq:posenet_quaternion_loss} supports the idea that the non-connectivity of pre-images is a problem for learning.
+{}\textbf{Theory validation} We globally observed better results with the \emph{Procrustes} and \emph{6D} mappings than with the ones based on \emph{quaternion} and \emph{rotation vectors}.
+This is consistent with the theory developed in section~\ref{sec:mapping_manifold} regarding what properties should satisfy a mapping to enable good training and generalization.
+In the camera localization experiment, the drop of performance observed with the \emph{quaternion} mapping when switching from the original PoseNet loss~\eqref{eq:posenet_original_loss} to a well-defined loss on the rotation space~\eqref{eq:posenet_quaternion_loss} supports the idea that the non-connectivity of pre-images is a problem for learning.
 It is somehow also supported by the failure to converge to a low error solution observed with the \emph{Rot-vec 180\textdegree{}} representation.
 We tested our theory on several manifolds -- $\mathbb{S}^1$, $SO(3)$, $SO(3)^{n}$, and $SE(3)$ (resp. in fig.~\ref{fig:hue_regression}, sections~\ref{subsec:pointcloud} and~\ref{subsec:object_pose}, \ref{subsec:ik}, \ref{subsec:camera_localization}) -- and we also report supporting results on a torus as supplementary material.